ydalosa/sylvain69780.github.io/_posts/2021-06-05-dihedral-angle-and-the-spider-slider-puzzle.md

 ![cat](https://sylvain69780.github.io/assets/images/pitchou_sleeping.jpg)

-> This cat is my neighbour's.
+> This kitten is my neighbour's.
 And he's not dead despite appearances, but he sleeps peacefully while I leave for work.

 This first article makes you know the relation between cos and dot product and sin and cross product.